Mooophy/CLRS/ch02/README.md

 ```

 ##Problem 2-1
- *  time complexity for sorting n/k sublists with insertion sort:
+ *  Time complexity for sorting n/k sublists with insertion sort:
 ```cpp
     (n/k) x theta(k^2) = theta(nk)
 ```
- *  time complexity for merging all sublists
+ *  Time complexity for merging all sublists

  ```cpp
  From Figure 2.5:
   it takes theta(n) to merge each level in recursion tree. "